 Our History

-The New England Hemophilia Association (NEHA) is dedicated to improving the quality of life for persons with bleeding disorders and their families through education, support, and advocacy.
+The New England Hemophilia Association (NEHA) is dedicated to improving the quality of life for people with bleeding disorders and their families through education, support, and advocacy.

 Founded in 1957, the New England Hemophilia Association (NEHA) serves New England individuals and families with all types of bleeding disorders, who need information, emotional support and an organization to voice their needs and concerns.